Skip to content

 Try NordVPN risk-free today

 Technically, VPN clients only run in Desktop Mode, because that’s where you can install apps and access Linux utilities.
-However, once you connect your VPN there, the secure tunnel stays active even after switching back to Gaming Mode.
+But once you connect your VPN there, the secure tunnel stays active even after switching back to Gaming Mode.
 So yes, your VPN still works while gaming.
-For even smoother integration, some users set up a system-wide VPN via their router or use NordVPN’s command-line tools with persistent connection scripts.
+For smoother integration, set up a system-wide VPN via router or use NordVPN’s command-line tools with persistent connection scripts.

 No, a VPN doesn’t change your Steam online status.
 That’s managed inside your Steam profile settings.
 However, a VPN can make your IP address less traceable if you’re trying to play anonymously, especially in P2P games where your IP might otherwise be exposed to other players.

 Not for general use.
-Steam doesn’t ban accounts just for using a VPN.
-But it does have rules against abusing regional pricing or attempting to bypass content restrictions dishonestly.
-If you use a VPN to switch store regions too frequently without a matching local payment method, you could be flagged for “region fraud.”
+Steam doesn’t ban accounts for using a VPN.
+But it does have rules against abusing regional pricing or attempting to bypass content restrictions.
+If you use a VPN to switch store regions too frequently without a matching local payment method, you could be flagged for region fraud.
+Use a VPN responsibly for security, content access, or traveling, and don't game the system.